 On World English Language Day, Linguistics lecturer Claire Cowie tells us about the phenomenon of changing World Englishes

-Many of us will have read recent reports about the declining diversity of UK dialects.
+Many of us will have read recent reports about the declining diversity of UK dialects (University of Cambridge, 2016).
 But did you know that research into the homogenisation of English language varieties goes much broader than the UK?

 A history of variation

 For the past 40 years or so, scholars of language contact have been studying the emergence of these “World Englishes”, both in terms of their linguistic make-up and their gradual acceptance by authorities.
 For example, in India, few English-medium educated speakers distinguish between ‘w’ and ‘v’ sounds; and the definite article is regularly deleted in English newspapers.
 These variants have become part of the accepted standard of English in that region.